freeCodeCamp/freeCodeCamp/guide/english/bootstrap/collapse/index.md

 Bootstrap collapse can be used with a couple of elements, a button, anchor tag or panel.
 To use collapse you need at least two elements, one element will control the hide or reveal state of the other element.

+The collapse JavaScript plugin is used to show and hide content.
+Buttons or anchors are used as triggers that are mapped to specific elements you toggle.
+Collapsing an element will animate the height from its current value to 0.
+Given how CSS handles animations, you cannot use padding on a `.collapse` element.
+Instead, use the class as an independent wrapping element.

 The collapse plugin works by changing the class on the collapsible element.
 There are three possible classes:

 * .collapse - this class hides the element